 They tell you where your visitors came from (in the world or on the web), how they behave on your website, and gather feedback directly from users.

 The more complicated the customer journey, the more data you need to map it out.
 The right mix of customer journey mapping (CJM) tools can give you data from multiple customer touchpoints and channels.

-Customers will interact differently with your site depending on what part of the journey they’re in.
+Customers will interact differently with your site or app depending on what part of the journey they’re in.
 Since the journey map includes everything from awareness—when they saw your ad on Facebook, for example—to onboarding and using your product, the data you rely on to guide your map will vary at each stage.

 Here are three types of CJM tools that will give you the data you need: